eodenyire/lfcs-manual/README.md

 # LFCS Manual

-Resources for a gitbook manual for the Laboratory for Formal and Computational Semantics at METU, Informatics Institute.
+Laboratory for Formal and Computational Semantics (LFCS) is an emerging virtual research lab focusing on natural langauge understanding by humans and machines.
+We are based at the Informatics Insitute of Middle East Technical University, Ankara.

+This lab manual aims to orient new coming members/users.